The 5 Best Virtual Team Building Activities for Remote Teams (2026)

 Why it works:

 Who says happy hour has to be boring?
-With a virtual cocktail or mocktail-making session, your team gets a kit shipped to their door and a mixologist walks them through how to craft a drink that’s more impressive than “vodka soda with a lime.”
+With a virtual cocktail or mocktail-making session, your team gets a kit shipped to their door.
+A mixologist walks them through how to craft a drink in real-time that’s more impressive than a vodka soda with a lime.

-Even better: Everyone gets to sip and socialize on something that they didn't have to buy.
+Even better: The team socializes and happily sips on something that they didn't have to buy.

 You can customize the kits to include non-alcoholic options, snacks, or even branded glassware (ooh, fancy).